Smile-SA/rating-operator/documentation/INSTALL.md

 - A Prometheus instance configured to collect from kubelet and kube-state-metrics.
    In OpenShift, you can use the provided monitoring stack (the `openshift-monitoring` project).

+Note that as of today, our strategy is not to support both OKD and Kubernetes, but rather focus over Kubernetes in the future versions of Rating Operator.

 ### *Helm*